 - Assist with crisis intervention in coordination with service team as needed.*

-To perform this job successfully, an individual should have knowledge of Microsoft Word, Microsoft Excel, Google Chrome, Paychex Human Resource System, Microsoft Project Management Software, Clarity or other Homeless Management Information System (HMIS), Community Information Exchange (CIE), Microsoft Teams, Microsoft OneNote (for shared notetaking).
+Computer Skills: To perform this job successfully, an individual should have knowledge of Microsoft Word, Microsoft Excel, Google Chrome, Paychex Human Resource System, Asana Project Management Software, Clarity or other Homeless Management Information System (HMIS), Community Information Exchange (CIE), Microsoft Teams, Microsoft OneNote (for shared notetaking).

 Certificates and Licenses:

 - Valid CA driver license

 - Working knowledge of current housing practices for homeless populations including Housing First and Harm Reduction.